woodfin8/big-data-challenge/README.md

 ### Reviewer Quality

 How good are the top reviewers?
-I filtered for vine and non-vine customers who wrote at least 10 reviews and looked for low-quality reviewers, i.e. reviwers whose helpful vote to total vote ratio was below 50%.
+I filtered for vine and non-vine customers who wrote at least 10 reviews and looked for low-quality reviewers, i.e. reviewers whose helpful vote to total vote ratio was below 50%.

-Vine reviewers did only slightly better than their non-vine review counterparts.
+Vine reviewers did slightly better than their non-vine review counterparts.
 For video games.
 18.1% of vine reviewers were low-quality vs 28.6% of non-vine reviewers.
 For toys, 4.1% of vine reviewers were low quality vs 7.2% for non-vine

 ## Conclusions